-The directors are required by the Insurance Business Act (Cap.
+The Directors are required by the Insurance Business Act (Cap.
 403) and the Companies Act (Cap.
-386) to prepare financial statements in accordance with generally accepted accounting principles and practice which give a true and fair view of the state of affairs of the Company and its Group at the end of each financial year and of the profit or loss of the Company and its Group for the year then ended.
-In preparing the financial statements, the directors should:
+386) to prepare financial statements in accordance with International Financial Reporting Standards as adopted by the EU which give a true and fair view of the state of affairs of the Company and its Group at the end of each financial year and of the profit or loss of the Company and its Group for the year then ended.
+In preparing the financial statements, the Directors should:

-- Select suitable accounting policies and apply them consistently; - Make judgements and estimates that are reasonable; and - Prepare the financial statements on a going concern basis, unless it is inappropriate to presume that the Company and the Group will continue in business as a going concern.
+- select suitable accounting policies and apply them consistently; - make judgements and estimates that are reasonable; and - prepare the financial statements on a going concern basis, unless it is inappropriate to presume that the Company and the Group will continue in business as a going concern.

-The directors are responsible for ensuring proper accounting records are kept which disclose with reasonable accuracy, at any time, the financial position of the Company and the Group and which enable the directors to ensure that the financial statements comply with the Insurance Business Act (Cap.
+The Directors are responsible for ensuring proper accounting records are kept which disclose with reasonable accuracy, at any time, the financial position of the Company and the Group and which enable the Directors to ensure that the financial statements comply with the Insurance Business Act (Cap.
 403) and the Companies Act (Cap.
 386).
-This responsibility includes designing, implementing and maintaining such internal control as the directors determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
-The directors are also responsible for safeguarding the assets of the Company and the Group, and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+This responsibility includes designing, implementing and maintaining such internal control as the Directors determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+The Directors are also responsible for safeguarding the assets of the Company and the Group, and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.